 CBD’s effects are biphasic — in other words, the compound behaves differently depending on how much you take.
 While 5 milligrams could make you feel energized, 20 mg could be slightly sedating.

 The good news is that CBD’s dose-response curve can be ‘hacked’ to improve your sleep.
 There’s one thing you should know first, however: your ideal dose.
 Let’s say that you start feeling best on 30 milligrams of CBD oil per day.

 Once you know this, you can then overstep that 30 mg’s by just a little bit.
 By taking just a little more CBD than your body actually needs, you’ll have a good chance of experiencing one of the compound’s few side effects: drowsiness.

 One more way CBD could help you sleep better?
-By reducing those stubborn aches and pains.
+By reducing those stubborn aches and sore spots.
 A recent survey by Project CBD found that CBD oil was “remarkably good” at improving the moods of those with chronic pain or PTSD.
 People who take CBD also tend to sleep better — this effect, too, probably goes back to mood improvements.